-- Present rarely-performed music theatre works in respectful, innovative productions that enrich and educate our community
+- Present rarely-performed music theatre works in respectful, innovative productions that enrich and educate.

-- Provide an environment where mature members of our community share their skills and knowledge with marginalised members of the community
+- Provide a socially inclusive environment where members of our community share their skills and knowledge with marginalised members of the community

-- Recognise, nurture and utilise the abilities of marginalised members of the community.
+- Recognise, nurture and utilise the abilities of those who don't necessarily fit into boxes and who may be marginalised members of the community.

-Our productions are respectful interpretations of the creator’s original intention with an eye to contemporary relevance.
+Our productions are respectful, innovative interpretations of the creator’s original intention with an eye to contemporary relevance.

-We set the highest standards and will engage professional actors and musicians to complement our talented amateurs.
+We set the highest standards and engage professional actors and musicians to complement our talented amateurs.